-In 2020, Florida boating accident statistics indicated that, when the level of operator education was known, 72% of boating deaths occurred on boats where the boat operator had never received boating education instruction.
+In 2021, Florida boating accident statistics indicated that 83% of boating deaths occurred on boats where the boat operator had never received boating education instruction.
 Education is the key to having a safe and enjoyable day on the water.

-While not currently required, owners of human powered watercraft, such as paddleboards and kayaks, are encouraged to take a boating education class as well so they are aware of critical boating knowledge that anyone who plans to get out on the water should have, and be better prepared for the risks they may face while boating.
+While not currently required, owners of human-powered watercraft, such as paddleboards and kayaks, are encouraged to take a boating education class as well so they are aware of critical boating knowledge that anyone who plans to get out on the water should have and be better prepared for the risks they might face while boating.

 “In Florida, boaters who were born on or after Jan.
 1, 1988, are required to complete and pass a boater safety education course.
 But everyone interested in boating should take a course,” said Maj.
 Rob Beaton, FWC’s Boating and Waterways Section Leader.
-“Taking a boating education course is one of the best things you can do to prevent accidents on the water without this knowledge.”
+“Taking a boating education course is one of the best things you can do to prevent accidents on the water.”